KIT-ISAS/iviz/iviz/README.md

 At each module that involves a ROS connection, you will see light-blue panels showing the ROS topic and statistics.
 These are called the **Listener Widgets**.
 An example can be found by clicking on the TF module.
-Cyan panels appear on top and represent listeners.
+The cyan panels on the top right are the two listener widgets, one that listens to /tf and one that listens to /tf_static.
-Right below the topic, you will see statistics in the form of
+In each, right below the topic, you will see statistics in the form of
 * Num Publishers | Messages per Second | KBytes per Second

-The number of publishers is a pair A/B, where A is the number of connections, and B is the number of nodes that are advertising the topic.
-If A is not equal to B, then there is at least one node that iviz could not connect to.
-This may be because the node is offline and forgot to unadvertise itself.
-However, if you think there is a network problem, check out the  **Network** dialog.
-It shows a summary of all connections the app is managing, together with the name of the nodes it is connected to (and those it failed to connect with).
+These wil give you an idea of how much information is being transmitted in that topic.

 ![image](../wiki_files/tf-listeners.png)

 A **Listener Widget** can be paused by clicking on it.
 You can unpause it by clicking it again.
-Sometimes, iviz will not be able to connect to a publisher, showing '0/X' even if a publisher is available.
+Sometimes, iviz will not be able to connect to a publisher, showing '0 pub' even if a publisher is available.
 In this case, a quick solution is to 'reset' the listener by pausing and unpausing it.
-If this doesn't work, check the **Network** dialog for more information, or the **Log** dialog for to see if any node has complained.
+If this doesn't work, check the **Network** dialog for more information, or the Console **Log** dialog for to see if the other node has published an error message.

-In some data panels, on the bottom in darker blue, are **Publisher Widgets** showing similar information.
+In some data panels, on the bottom in darker blue, are **Publisher Widgets** showing similar information for outgoing data.

 ### Connection Troubleshooting